microsoft/rnx-kit/.changeset/serious-eels-swim.md

 ---
-"@rnx-kit/scripts": patch
+"@rnx-kit/scripts": none
 ---

 Exclude expo-app from dep-check since it uses different versions of RN and RN dependencies